joao-conde/libdsa/README.md

 # libdsa

-C data structures and algorithms library, inspired on C++ STL.
+C data structures and algorithms library, based on the C++ STL.

 ## Features